Scott

 The U.S. EPA will soon issue draft guidance on these compounds in biosolids.
 I really hope that common sense can prevail.
 Pretreatment is a classic case of the KISS (keep it simple, stupid) principle.
 It is simple, cost-effective and it works.
 PFAS are the problem, not the biosolids.
 There are many reasons not to throw the baby out with the bathwater, not the least of which is clogging the grit screens at the WRRF.

 Sally Brown, BioCycle Senior Adviser, is a Research Professor at the University of Washington in the College of the Environment.
-She thanks Scott Mansell with Clean Water Services for his assistance with the graphics in this column.
+Scott Mansell is a principal engineer in the Research and Innovation Program at Clean Water Services in Hillsboro, Oregon.

 Sign up